Predators (2010 film): Plot

-The group encounters Ronald Noland, a solitary U.S. Air Cavalry soldier who has survived for many years by hiding and scavenging.
-He takes the group to his hideout and explains the Predators abduct worthy prey from other worlds.
-Noland also reveals that there is a blood feud between the larger and the smaller predators, which he likens to wolves and dogs.
+After setting a trap for the Predators but only attracting a different alien creature, the group encounters Ronald Noland, a U.S. Air Cavalry soldier who has survived alone for years by hiding and scavenging.
+He brings them to his hideout and explains that the Predators abduct worthy prey from other worlds, and that a blood feud exists between the larger and smaller Predators, which he likens to the difference between wolves and dogs.
 Royce devises a plan to free the captive Predator, hoping it will take them home.

-Noland traps the others and attempts to use smoke to suffocate them in their sleep and steal their equipment.
-Royce uses an explosive to attract the Predators to the hideout.
-Noland is found and killed by Tracker, who releases the group.
-In the ensuing chase, Nikolai sacrifices himself to kill Tracker and save Edwin.
-Berserker intercepts the survivors, but Stans distracts it, allowing the others to escape before he is killed and claimed as a trophy.
-Hanzo stays behind to duel Falconer with a katana; he kills it but is also mortally wounded in doing so, and succumbs to his injuries.
+The group fall asleep, and wake up to Noland attempting to suffocate them with smoke.
+Royce detonates an explosive, exposing the hideout to the Predators.
+Tracker locates and kills Noland, as the group escape.
+During the ensuing chase, Nikolai is wounded.
+He detonates several Claymores in Tracker's face, killing it and sacrificing himself.
+Berserker intercepts the survivors, but Stans distracts it long enough for the others to escape.
+Berserker kills Stans by ripping out his skull and spine, then dispatches Falconer to pursue the remaining humans.
+Hanzo stays behind to duel Falconer with a katana taken from Noland's hideout, killing it but sustaining mortal wounds in the process.

-Royce, Isabelle, and Edwin continue onwards until a trap injures Edwin.
-When Isabelle refuses to abandon him, Royce leaves them both behind.
-They are caught by Berserker, who traps them in a pit.
-Royce returns to the camp and cuts free the captive Predator in exchange for transport to Earth.
-The Predator remotely activates the ship and sets a course for Earth.
-Royce runs to the ship but Berserker arrives, eventually overpowering and decapitating the other Predator.
-Berserker then remotely detonates the ship as it takes off, seemingly killing Royce.
-Edwin paralyzes Isabelle using neurotoxic poison from a plant smeared on his scalpel, revealing he is a serial killer and intends to stay on the planet.
-Royce reappears, Edwin attempts to attack him, but Royce uses the poison on Edwin before booby-trapping his body with grenades to use him as bait, which ends up injuring Berserker.
+Royce, Isabelle, and Edwin press on until a trap leaves Edwin injured.
+When Isabelle refuses to abandon him, Royce proceeds without them.
+Berserker captures them and throws them into a pit.
+Royce returns to the camp and offers to free the captive Predator in exchange for transport to Earth.
+The Predator remotely activates its ship and sets a course for home.
+As Royce races to board, Berserker arrives and overpowers and decapitates the captive Predator before remotely destroying the ship as it lifts off, apparently killing Royce.
+Meanwhile, Edwin paralyzes Isabelle with a scalpel laced with a neurotoxic plant poison and reveals himself to be a serial killer and his intention to remain on the planet.
+Royce reappears, having changed his mind.
+Edwin attempts to ambush him, but is stabbed by his own scalpel.
+Royce booby-traps Edwin's paralyzed body and wounds Berserker.
 With Isabelle's help, Royce defeats and decapitates Berserker.
+The two finally introduce themselves to each other.

-Seeing more parachutes in the distance and surmising that more Predators will be arriving, the pair head into the jungle to find a way back to Earth.
+Spotting more parachutes descending from the sky and surmising that fresh prey is arriving, the pair head deeper into the jungle to find a way back to Earth.